SainathB/inspireU/README.md

 # inspireU
-A simple bash script which inspires you with a daily quote every time you open terminal!
+A simple bash script which inspires you with a daily quote every time you open terminal! :simple_smile: